Finding Balance with Kathryn Duckett

 How do you find the balance between work and home?

 Having a studio space to “go to work” has helped a lot.
 I’ve found that since I’ve had that, the times I do work from home are much more enjoyable and focused.
 I also love to read & bake, and that’s helped me with balance a lot, too.
-When I was first starting my business, my poor husband and friends were probably sick of hearing about it.
+When I was first starting my business, friends were probably sick of hearing about it.
 It’s important to have hobbies (even if they seem unimpressive!) and not just live and breathe your business!
 I’ve found that helps me stay grounded (and it helps me recharge too!).

 Tell us one thing that you have learned about managing a busy life.